anseki/gnirts/README.md

 ## Note

 This mangling is not the cryptography to keep the data secure.
 It is used to avoid the hacking, the stealing something or the reverse engineering for such as the hybrid applications or the web applications.
-If your program uses the sensitive informations such as the user's accounts, you should consider the standard secure system such as the cryptography by key pair.
+If your program uses the sensitive information such as the user's accounts, you should consider the standard secure system such as the cryptography by key pair.